Seminars and Meetings

 Cologne Seminars on Ageing:

-This is a joint seminar series organized by CECAD, the Max Planck Institute for Biology of Ageing and the Max Planck Institute for Metabolism Research, featuring seminars by leading researchers in the field of ageing from Germany and abroad.
+The joint seminar series organized by CECAD, the Max Planck Institute for Biology of Ageing and the Max Planck Institute for Metabolism Research features seminars by leading researchers in the field of ageing from Germany and abroad.

 A plethora of other seminars are offered through the various collaborative research centres, and departments, providing a stimulating scholarly environment.
 To view other current seminars and lectures, please choose:

-The “Cologne Graduate School of Ageing Research Symposium” is an integral part of our graduate programme.
-It is a festive event at the end of the year that celebrates third year students graduating from the programme and at which they present their work.
+The CGA Graduate Symposium is an integral part of our graduate programme.
+It is a festive event which gives our third year graduating students the opportunity to present their work.

 Local conferences and meetings